Lemon and coconut lentil soup

 - Sea salt flakes

-Bring some brightness to your winter table with the abundance of citrus available right now.
+Bring some brightness to your winter table with a squeeze of sunny lemon.
 Not only do these vibrant fruits add zest and freshness to this delicious dish, but a welcome dose of vitamin C, too.
 This warming lemon lentil soup, by Sue Quinn, makes a delicious addition to any table during the colder months.

 - Preheat oven to 220°C/425°F/ gas mark 7.
 Toss the cauliflower with one tbsp of the oil, half a tbsp of the cumin and a generous sprinkling of salt.
 Roast for 25 minutes, or until tender and charred at the edges.